Educating for Sustainable Seas: Diving into the Ocean Decade

 The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to present at the 2021 NAME/CaNOE summer conference.
 In keeping with current COVID guidelines, this year’s conference will be held online from August 17-21, 2021.

 Conference sessions, networking opportunities, and social activities will be spread across four consecutive weekdays starting on Tuesday, August 17, followed by local, outdoor field experiences (as permitted) on the weekend of August 21.
 The extended timeline will help minimize online fatigue and allow us to better accommodate the needs of participants from a range of time zones across the U.S.A. and Canada.

 Presentations that align with the conference theme and goals are encouraged:

 - Learn and plan for the United Nations Decade of Ocean Science for Sustainable Development

-- Discover resources and information from organizations working toward sustainable ecosystems and discuss how they relate to ocean and aquatic education
+- Discover resources and information from communities and organizations that value healthy marine and aquatic ecosystems, and discuss how they can be incorporated into ocean and aquatic education

-- Share activities, lessons, and resources that can help classroom teachers incorporate ocean literacy concepts into their curriculum
+- Share activities, lessons, and resources that embrace diverse ways of teaching and learning ocean literacy concepts in the classroom and community

 Call for Presentations